-- 40. The bank's or financial institution's net open position in each currency should be calculated by summing: - (i) The net spot position (i.e. All asset items less all liability items, including accrued interest, denominated in the currency in question); - (ii) Undelivered spot sales; - (iii) The net forward position (i.e. All amounts to be received less all amounts to be paid under forward fx transactions, including currency futures and the principal on currency swaps not included in the spot position); - (iv) Letters of credit (include those foreign exchange risk is not transferred to customers at settllement date); - (v) Currency swaps; - (vi) Guarantees (include those foreign exchange risk is not transferred to customers at settllement date) - (vii) Letters of credit (include those foreign exchange risk is not transferred to customers at settllement date); - (viii) any other item representing a profit or loss in foreign currencies; and - (ix) Other off-balance sheet items. - 41.
+- 40. The bank's or financial institution's net open position in each currency should be calculated by summing: - (i) The net spot position (i.e. All asset items less all liability items, including accrued interest, denominated in the currency in question); - (ii) Undelivered spot sales; - (iii) The net forward position (i.e. All amounts to be received less all amounts to be paid under forward fx transactions, including currency futures and the principal on currency swaps not included in the spot position); - (iv) Currency swaps; - (v) Guarantees (include those foreign exchange risk is not transferred to customers at settllement date) - (vi) Letters of credit (include those foreign exchange risk is not transferred to customers at settllement date); - (vii) any other item representing a profit or loss in foreign currencies; and - (viii) Other off-balance sheet items. - 41.
 Forward currency and gold positions shall be valued at current spot market exchange rates.

-4.8 Foreign exchange risk in a portfolio of foreign currency positions and gold
+4.8 Foreign exchange risk in portfolio of foreign currency positions and gold

 - 42. The nominal amount (or net present value) of the net position in each foreign currency and in gold shall be converted to Tanzania Shilling at the prevailing spot mid-rate.
-The overall net open position is measured by aggregating: - (i) the sum of the net short positions or the sum of the net long positions, whichever is the greater; plus - (ii) the net position (short or long) in gold, regardless of sign.

-43. The capital requirement will be 12% of the overall net open position.
+The overall net open position is measured by aggregating: - (i) the sum of the net short positions or the sum of the net long positions, whichever is the greater; plus - (ii) the net position (short or long) in gold, regardless of sign. - 43.
+The capital requirement will be 12% of the overall net open position.